tayler-made-code/holbertonschool-smiling-school-javascript/README.md

 ![homepage](https://iili.io/J8lvMQV.jpg)

 ## About the Project
-This project was one of my favorites to work on during my Third Trimester at Atlas(Formerly Holberton).
-We were tasked with developing a website from scratch using Figma designs and Bootstrap.
-This project stands as a testament to my skills as a developer boasting fully functional and dynamic pages.
+This project holds a special place in my heart, representing a journey of creativity and determination during my Third Trimester at Atlas (formerly Holberton).
+Charged with the task of bringing Figma designs to life using Bootstrap, I embarked on a mission to craft a website that not only met the requirements but exceeded expectations.
+The result?
+A showcase of my development skills, featuring fully functional and dynamic pages that breathe life into the digital realm.

 ## My Approach
-Time was not my ally during this project due to personal responsibilities and my student tutor responsiblities.
-I decided a more methodical approach would be necessary if I was going to make it to the finish line.
-Bootstrap did provide a solid framework, but it was my JavaScript that truly brought the website to life.
+Time was a scarce commodity during this project, with personal responsibilities and the demands of being a student tutor vying for my attention.
+In the face of these challenges, I knew I needed a methodical approach to navigate to the finish line successfully.
+While Bootstrap provided a solid foundation, it was my mastery of JavaScript that truly set the website apart.
+Each line of code was meticulously crafted to ensure responsiveness and interactivity, making every minute count in the race against time.

 ![videocards_and_filters](https://iili.io/J8lvWCB.jpg)

 ## Challenges Faced
-Every project will have it's hurdles, and for me it was the video cards.
-Hours were spent tweaking and refining them until they felt right.
-This challenge was necessary though as I was able to reuse my code througout the project and spend the rest of my time working in areas that were going to need a more tailored approach
+No project is without its hurdles, and for me, it was the intricate dance of perfecting the video cards.
+Countless hours were dedicated to fine-tuning and refining them until they felt just right.
+Yet, this challenge wasn't just an obstacle; it was an opportunity.
+By investing time in creating reusable code, I was able to streamline development and focus on areas requiring a more tailored approach.

 ![coursespage](https://iili.io/J8lvGhQ.jpg)